Automatic Data Entry

 ADE can be used by any industry which makes shapes which vary in size, order by order and includes everything from window furnishings to packaging and carbon fibre composites.
 In some cases, the ADE data is used to drive parametric programs like ParaSol or Vectorworks and in other cases, the ADE data is directly imported into Tangent to create the cutting queue.

-The ADE process is easy and powerful and can control all the features of Tangent including templates to set cut speed, pressure, fabric width etc. to being able to create background panels the length and width of the available fabric into which these patterns are nested… perfect for using offcuts and reducing waste.
+The ADE process is easy and powerful and medication for erectile dysfunction can control all the features of Tangent including templates to set cut speed, pressure, fabric width etc. to being able to create background panels the length and width of the available fabric into which these patterns are nested… perfect for using offcuts and reducing waste.